epmmko/hex_game_cc0/README.md

 The library SDL2 has zlib license, so still worry free even for a closed-source project.

 # Acknowledgement
+* Book: Sanjay Madhav, Game Programming in C++, Addison-Wesley: This book helps me a lot and it can do a lot more <br>
 * Thanks to Dr Ira Pohl to teach me C++.
 I did hex game in his course and decide to add GUI afterword <br>
 * lazyfoo site helps me to go through SDL library + installation process https://lazyfoo.net/tutorials/SDL/ <br>
 * The SDL2 library was used to create the front-end of this game https://www.libsdl.org/<br>